Feliciety02/Banana-Leaf-Disease-Scanner/datasets/banana_leaf_5class/SOURCES.md

 - **Labeling:** the source reports expert plant-pathologist labeling
 - **Used here:** original Healthy, Sigatoka, and Cordana folders only
 - **Excluded:** all 1,600 source-provided augmented images and the non-contract Pestalotiopsis class

-The 129 BananaLSD Healthy files were already represented in the active Healthy class, so none were copied again.
-The source folder contained 91 unique hashes and 38 exact duplicate files.

 ### Nutrient Deficient Banana Plant Leaves